nyiyui/parallel-coloring/README.md

 3. Find a k-coloring of the graph (k is the number of registers).
 Note that k is usually very small compared to the number of variables (e.g. k=16 for x86-64, k=31 for ARM64).
 4. Most likely, not all variables can be mapped to registers, so the compiler will have to put some variables in memory ("spill").

-Note that register allocation graphs are usually sparse.
+Note that register allocation graphs (interference graphs) are usually sparse.
 Although not a direct measure of sparsity, [Cai 2025](https://doi.org/10.1145/3669940.3707286) notes that the treewidth (see next paragraph) of a register allocation graph at most 7, and at most 6 for most C programs.
 This means that the number of edges is very low between clusters (i.e. set of vertices that are mapped to a single vertex in the tree decomposition with minimum width), and therefore the graph is sparse.